giantswarm/docs/src/content/advanced/gitops/index.md

 demo0
 ```

-### Installing Managed Apps
+### Installing managed apps

-It is just as easy to install Managed Apps in existing workload clusters.
+It is just as easy to install managed apps in existing workload clusters.
 In this part of the guide we will assume you have completed the previous steps and have both an organization and a cluster running.

 File structure